ajsmit/Basic_stats/docs/08-one_way_anova.md

 R> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 What question are we asking with the above line of code?
-Waht is the answer?
+What is the answer?
 Also, why did we wrap `Time` in `as.factor()`?

-It is also possible to look at what the effect is between gouping variables, and not just within the individual grouping variables.
+It is also possible to look at what the effect is between grouping variables, and not just within the individual grouping variables.
 To do this we replace the `+` in our formula with `*`:

 ```r